dish-ui/dish-ui/README.md

 which may cause conflicts.

 Design references: **Fluent Design**, **Material Design**, **React Suite**

-### Style
-PotUI will only have 2 basic colors in our excepted: blue and gray

 ## Platform Supports
 Due to our modern design, and we started late, we supported **modern** browsers only.